-Zale (NYS: ZLC) beat estimates by $0.18 last quarter and investors are hoping it can beat them again.
-The company will unveil its latest earnings on Wednesday, August 31.
-Zale is a specialty retailer of fine jewelry.
-It operates approximately 1,218 specialty retail jewelry stores and 672 kiosks located mainly in shopping malls throughout the United States of America, Canada, and Puerto Rico.
+Investors hope Zale (NYS: ZLC) will top analyst estimates once again after beating predictions by $0.10 in the previous quarter.
+The company will unveil its latest earnings on Monday, Nov.
+21. Zale is a specialty retailer of fine jewelry.
+It operates specialty retail jewelry stores and kiosks located mainly in shopping malls throughout the United States, Canada, and Puerto Rico.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on Zale with analysts unanimously rating it hold.
-Analysts don't like Zale as much as competitor Blue Nile overall.
-Two out of 13 analysts rate Blue Nile a buy compared to zero of three for Zale.
-While analysts still rate the stock a hold, they are a little more optimistic about it compared to three months ago.
+- Buy, sell, or hold?: Analysts think investors should stand pat on Zale with three of four analysts rating it hold.
+Analysts like Zale better than competitor Blue Nile overall.
+One out of 11 analysts rate Blue Nile a buy compared to one of four for Zale.
+Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.

 What our community says:

-Most CAPS All Stars are skeptical of ZLC prospects, with 64.9% assigning it an "underperform" rating.
-The community is split on the stock, with 46% Fools giving it an "outperform" rating and 54% an "underperform" rating.
-Fools are skeptical of Zale and haven't been shy with their opinions lately, logging 199 posts in the past 30 days.
+Most CAPS All-Stars are skeptical of Zale's prospects, with 68.8% giving it an "underperform" rating.
+The community is of two minds on the stock with 46% Fools awarding it an "outperform" rating and 54% an "underperform" rating.
+Fools are bearish on Zale and haven't been shy with their opinions lately, logging 203 posts in the past 30 days.
 Zale's bearish CAPS rating of one out of five stars falls short of the Fool community sentiment.